-9.30- 9.40 Welcome and agenda 9.40- 10.15 Panel session followed by open discussion Panel session question: What would be one experience with the ETHNA Lab implementation and Living Lab methodology you would like to highlight?
+9.30- 9.40 Welcome and agenda 9.40- 10.15 Theme 1: The living lab implementation process Panel session followed by open discussion Panel session question: What would be one experience with the ETHNA Lab implementation and Living Lab methodology you would like to highlight?
 Each implementing partner will be able to present their answer for 2-3 minutes.
 Preparation is optional.
-10.15- 10.25 Coffee break 10.25- Theme 2: The use and implementation of the ETHNA System 11.15 Panel session followed by open discussion Panel session question: How have you experienced the added value of the ETHNA System at your institution?
+10.15- 10.25 Coffee break 10.25- 11.15 Theme 2: The use and implementation of the ETHNA System Panel session followed by open discussion Panel session question: How have you experienced the added value of the ETHNA System at your institution?
 Each implementing partner will be able to present their answer for 2-3 minutes.
 Preparation is optional.
-11.15- 11.25 Coffee break 11.25- Theme 3: Open slot 12.00 Brainstorm and discussion about other relevant theme(s) selected by the participants 12.00- Takeaways 12.25 Summary and discussion of the main learnings 12.25- 12.30 Wrap up
+11.15- 11.25 Coffee break 11.25- 12.00 Theme 3: Open slot Brainstorm and discussion about other relevant theme(s) selected by the participants 12.00- 12.25 Takeaways Summary and discussion of the main learnings 12.25- 12.30 Wrap up